 Knox County 4-H clubs

-COLONY 4-H CLUB meets on the 3rd Saturday of each month in Colony at 10 a.m.
+COLONY 4-H CLUB meets on the 3rd Saturday of each month at the Copacetic Cosmetics at 10 a.m.

 COUNTY LINERS 4-H CLUB meets on the first Tuesday of each month at the Edina First Christian Church at 7 p.m.
-Leader: Casie James

 LIBERTY LEADERS 4-H CLUB meets in the Edina United Methodist Church basement on the second Monday of each month at 6:30 p.m.